tusharc01/Digilock/PD/README.md

-__9. Physical Design:__ Implement the layout of the synthesized netlist using Cadence Innovus tool, following key steps to transform the gate-level design into a physical chip representation ready for fabrication. *Done.*
+__9. Physical Design:__ Implement the layout of the synthesized netlist using Cadence Innovus tool, following key steps to transform the gate-level design into a physical chip representation ready for fabrication.

    - **Pre-Physical Design Preparation**: Before starting physical design in Innovus, prepared essential input files including:
      - **Gate-Level Netlist**: The synthesized netlist (from lock.v RTL) to understand the circuit's structure.